HOME

 Help keep the cost of riding low to our riders.
 Become a sponsor and change a child's life forever.
 Although we charge a fee for services, this only covers a portion of our actual costs of therapeutic riding.
 Our program is funded by donations from individuals, events- such as fundraisers, horse shows, dinners, grants, corporate gifts, and other generous contributions.

-The actual cost per rider per session is $45- $65, we only ask that families pay $30 per lesson, School groups and support groups pay up to $10 per rider.
+The actual cost per rider per session is $65- $90, we only ask that families pay $40 per lesson.

 Sponsor a rider